atrigila/provenancereport/docs/usage.md

 1. `PIPELINE_INITIALISATION` validates `--input` with the `nf-schema` plugin and resolves each `path` entry as a single file.
 2. The workflow selects the notebook using `--notebook`, or the bundled `assets/provenance_report.qmd` if `--notebook` is unset.
 3. `QUARTONOTEBOOK` renders one Quarto HTML report using all samplesheet rows.
 The process receives `[meta, notebook]`, a parameter map, and the actual input files as a plain path channel.
-Its official eval outputs provide Quarto and Papermill versions; empty version values are discarded.
+Its official eval outputs provide versions for software present in its runtime environment; empty version values are discarded.
-4. `MD5SUM` calculates one MD5 checksum for every samplesheet input and for the rendered Quarto HTML report.
+4. `MD5SUM` calculates MD5 checksums for every samplesheet input and for the rendered Quarto HTML report.
 5. `REPORTENVIRONMENT` runs in the same `--report_container` image as `QUARTONOTEBOOK` and captures its resolved container reference, `R sessionInfo()`, and Python version.
 Missing R or Python installations are reported as unavailable without failing the run.
 6. `MULTIQC` collates the input samplesheet, file checksums, workflow parameters, software versions, runtime-environment information, and Nextflow execution profile.
 7. The workflow publishes the Quarto and MultiQC reports, report artifacts, checksums, and standard pipeline metadata under `pipeline_info/`.